 - Multicultural Welcome Luncheon: Each fall Discoveries (orientation) Week, CME hosts a welcome luncheon for new students and their families, to meet another, learn about CME and connect with current students, organizations and resources.
 Check the Discoveries calendar and RSVP to join us.

 - Employment opportunities at the Center, through work award positions.
 Positions are posted on the DU Student Employment website if/when open.
-(Search on-campus positions for our office).
+(Search on-campus positions for our office name).

 - Research support, through the IRISE Undergraduate Scholars program.